ibm-cloud-docs/speech-to-text/acoustic-audio.md

 -   `being_processed` indicates that the service is still analyzing the audio data.
 The service cannot accept requests to add new audio or to train the custom model until its analysis is complete.
 -   `invalid` indicates that the audio data is not valid for training the model (possibly because it has the wrong format or sampling rate, or because it is corrupted).

-### Example requests and responses
+### Example request: List all audio resources
 {: #listExample}

-The following example lists all audio resources for the custom acoustic model with the specified customization ID:
+The following example lists all audio resources for the custom acoustic model with the specified customization ID.
+The acoustic model has three audio resources.
+The service has successfully analyzed `audio1` and `audio2`; it is still analyzing `audio3`.

 ```bash
 curl -X GET -u {username}:{password}
 "https://stream.watsonplatform.net/speech-to-text/api/v1/acoustic_customizations/{customization_id}/audio"
 ```
 {: pre}

-In the following example, three audio resources are added to the custom acoustic model.
-The service has successfully analyzed `audio1` and `audio2`; the service is still analyzing `audio3`.

 ```javascript
 {